jwworth/n-plus/README.md

 This is a simple educational app to help explain and diagnose the N + 1 problem.

+### Initial State

-By its very nature, it is not an example of exemplary code.
+By its very nature, this is not an example of exemplary code.

+The average ActiveRecord response time for users/index view is 2229.6ms.
+It takes the page about four seconds to load.

 ### Setup